givensuman/tryvial/README.md

-# tryto | Simplified try/catch API
+# `tryto `
+### A value-packed alternative to try/catch hell

-A utility library that simplifies the try/catch block and provides optional retry functionality for (a)synchronous operations.
+This is a utility library that simplifies the try/catch block and provides optional retry functionality for asynchronous operations.

 ## Installation